JetStreamPilot/redhat-3tier-architecture/README.md

 - Internal Load Balancer to load balance all the App VMs.
 -	2 Public IP’s, one for external Load balancer and other for Jump VM.
 -	3 Virtual Machine Availability sets for Web Tier, Application Tier and Database tier.
--	One Jump VM for ssh access to all other VMs
+-	One Jump VM to faclitate ssh access to all other VMs
 -	Multiple Red Hat Enterprise Linux VMs as per parameter value given for each tier

 ![Deployment Solution Architecture](https://github.com/SpektraSystems/redhat-3tier-architecture/blob/master/images/architecture.png?raw=true)